 Section 9.
 The matter of safety education and training is an appropriate subject for discussion at the local health and safety committee meetings.
-In addition, the committee should also review local emergency and evacuation plans and the posting of such plans.
+In addition, the committee should also review local emergency and evacuation plans and the posting of such plans, and address union questions concerning such plans.